drakewang2000/ADS-Fall2023-Project2-ShinyApp-Group7/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+This doc directory contains the contribution file and the project description files.